-- More than 6,000 volumes on planning and allied fields
+- More than 6,000 planning books.

-- Complete sets of all APA serial publications, including Planning magazine, the Journal of the American Planning Association, and many division newsletters
+- Complete sets of all APA serial publications, including Planning magazine, the Journal of the American Planning Association, and many division newsletters.

 100 Essential Books of Planning (1909–2009)

 To celebrate the 100th anniversary of the American planning movement, APA created a list of books essential to planning.
-These books come from every decade starting in 1909, the date of the first national planning conference.

-History of the APA Library
+Organization of the APA Library